KIT-IBPT/vinegar/doc/release_notes/vinegar_2.0.rst

 `~vinegar.utils.smart_dict.SmartLookupDict` now preservers the insertion order as well and thus there is no need for ``SmartLookupOrderedDict``  any longer.

+In addition to these changes, the ``SmartLookupDict`` now allows access to the items of nested lists.
+In general, this change is backwards compatible, the only effect is that attempts to access an item in a nested list that would previously have resulted in a ``KeyError`` or the default value being returned will now return an actual value.

 vinegar.utils.socket
 ^^^^^^^^^^^^^^^^^^^^